pulp/Pulp-manager/README.md

 a file.

 5. **Starting Pulp 3 Environment**

-For development that requires Pulp 3, you can start the Pulp 3 environment locally using Docker Compose.
+For development that requires Pulp 3, you can start the Pulp 3 environment.
 Run the following command in your terminal:
 ```
 make run-pulp3
 ```
-This command makes use of dockercompose-pulp3.yml to bring up the Pulp 3 services.
+This command starts the Pulp 3 primary and secondary servers using the demo/docker-compose.yml configuration.
 It's particularly useful for testing integrations with Pulp 3 or when working on features that depend on Pulp 3 services.

 #### When to Use make run-pulp-manager Again: